5 Makeup Hacks For Oily Skin You Need To Know

 5. Max out on setting spray

-For a full coverage finish that lasts, use a setting spray like the Urban Decay All Nighter Setting Spray, $15, to set your look in place.
+For a full-coverage finish that lasts, use a setting spray like the Urban Decay All Nighter Setting Spray, $33, to set your look in place.

 Skincare Tips for Oily Skin:

 Tip 1: Just because your skin is oily, doesn’t mean you can dodge moisturizing.
-Without moisturizer, your skin will be dehydrated and it’ll try to compensate for the lack of moisture by producing even more oil.
+Without moisturizer, your skin can get dehydrated and it’ll try to compensate for the lack of moisture by producing even more oil.
 However, finding the right moisturizer is key: look for a gel or water-based formula that’s non-comedogenic, so it won’t block your pores.
-We’re currently obsessed with the The Inkey List’s Zinc Oxide Cream Moisturizer, $12, read our full review here.
+We’re currently obsessed with the Aveeno Positively Mineral Sensitive Sunscreen, $10, which hydrates while it protects.

-Tip 2: Exfoliating twice a week will help remove any dirt, debris or dead skin that’s blocking your pores, which can cause your foundation to look cakey.
+Tip 2: Exfoliating twice a week will help remove any dirt, debris, or dead skin that’s blocking your pores, which can cause your foundation to look cakey.
 Opt for a chemical exfoliator, which is an enzyme or acid-based formula that penetrates deep into the skin, dissolving and dislodging dead skin.
-We love The Ordinary’s Glycolic Acid 7% Toning Solution, $12.50, which really helps with the tone and texture of your skin.
+The WISHFUL Yo Glow Enzyme Scrub, $39, is ideal as it’s formulated with a potent blend of pineapple and papaya enzymes, as well as BHAs and AHAs to gently buff away dead skin to leave your skin with a radiant glow.

-Tip 3: If we’re going full glam, we prep our skin with a clay mask to combat any excess oil and extract any impurities.
+Tip 3: If we’re going full glam, prep your skin with a clay mask to combat any excess oil and extract any impurities.
 The clay will also absorb excess oil in your pores, making them appear tighter.
 Our go-to masks are L’Oréal’s collection of clay masks, $13, there are five masks in total, and each mask is formulated with three types of clay (montmorillonite, kaolin, and Moroccan lava).
+Just be sure to follow with a hella-hydrating serum or moisturizer as otherwise, your skin could feel tight and dry.
+We love the Glow Recipe Watermelon Pink Juice Oil-Free Moisturizer, $39, as the bouncy formula feels so lightweight on your skin but hydrates deeply.

 Check out our post f0r the ultimate routine for oily skin.
 Let us know what makeup tips you’d like us to write about next.